Employability Award activities guide

 As a Residential Assistant, you will be a role model to other residents by providing pastoral care and general support.
 In doing so, this role also provides an opportunity to develop your leadership skills.
 You must be a resident of a UQ college to apply.

-Volunteer for a research study
+Volunteer for a UQ research study

 Volunteers make our game-changing research possible.
-To view the current volunteer opportunities available click on the research units below:
+To view the current volunteer opportunities click on the research units below:

 External community